iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > 12-16-20 update: Uninstalled, waited a few days, reinstalled and the App still does not refresh....
 App does not allow you to refresh, uninstalled and reinstalled and still does not refresh.<br> :date: __2020-12-16 23:13:26__

 > The verification code sent by the SNHD was 7 digits, the app requires an 8 digit code.
 Could not upload the verification number because it was not recognized as valid.
 Useless app.<br> :date: __2020-12-16 21:46:13__

-> This app has just destroyed my phone!
-You rotten maggots!
-I hope you get this virus and DIE A SLOW AGONIZING DEATH.
-YOU LYING, WORTHLESS TOOL OF A COWARD.
-I WILL NOT COMPLY!
-GO BACK TOO THE DEVIL YOU MAGGOTS!<br> :date: __2020-12-16 04:46:05__

-> I've been carrying this around for 3 months and to date NO NOTIFICATION that I've come close to Covid.
-Then I caught the coronavirus and it was EXTREMELY DIFFICULT to report a covid positive.
-You have to have a verification code to report your covid diagnosis and the clinics have NO CLUE on how to give you the code.
-I had to call the Nevada State DHHS and thankfully a really nice guy called back and gave me a code, and my roommate a code too BUT the app STILL isn't reporting Covid encounters!!<br> :date: __2020-12-15 23:25:51__

-> Does not work on my phone<br> :date: __2020-12-14 05:59:05__